lihaoyi/macropy/readme.md

     thing.py
 ```

-Assuming `run.py` is the entry point containing the `import macropy` statement, we need to:
+Assuming `run.py` is the entry point containing the `import macropy.activate` statement, we need to:

 - Modify it, as shown above, to contain the `macropy.exporter = SaveExporter(..., ...)` line
 - Run it, via `python run.py` or similar